French

 Secondary French specialists may teach French in secondary schools in the following ways:

-• French immersion: Teach subject content in French.
+• French Immersion: Teach subject content in French.

 • Core French: Teach French as a subject among general subjects in the regular English program.